nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 For installation, you could visit the official [Git website](https://git-scm.com/), download the appropriate version(you may use the latest one) for your operating system (Windows, macOS, Linux).
 Then run the installer and follow the installation instructions.

+User `git --version` to check the version if you have a version installed.

 Then configure your username and email using below commands:

 ```bash